cmpi-standard/headers/updates.md

 * Moved @defgroup commands from cmpipl.h to modules.h, for consistency;
   Created new modules group for symbols definable by CMPI user and moved CMPI_PLATFORM_xxx and CMPI_VERSION into that group.
+* Added descriptions to invocation flags, and fixed linking to them.

 1 July - Andy
 -------------